LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 After running this command, you can access shell in the container.
 Then, you can use the container to build Elektron SDK applications, or modify and build examples.

-Finally, **docker commit** command can be used to build the new docker image from the modified container.
+Finally, **docker commit** command can be used to build the new Docker image from the modified container.

 ## Conclusion
 Docker is an open containerization platform for developing, testing, deploying, and running any software applications.
-This article shows how to deploy and run Elektron SDK's applications in the docker platform.
-It starts with building a docker image for Elektron SDK and then showing use case scenarios covering running the provider and consumer examples.
+This article shows how to deploy and run Elektron SDK's applications in the Docker platform.
+It starts with building a Docker image for Elektron SDK and then showing use case scenarios covering running the provider and consumer examples.
 ## References
 1. [Docker Documentation](https://docs.docker.com/)
 2. [Chelladhurai, J., Raj, P. and Singh, V. (2015).
 Learning Docker](https://www.packtpub.com/virtualization-and-cloud/learning-docker)